wjunkin/moodle-quiz_liveviewgrid/README.txt

   If a teacher clicks on a button, the single question page is displayed with the buttons from the standard page.
 Changes for version 1.2.6.
 The teacher now has the option to show/hide student names and show/hide correct answers.
 Changes for version 1.2.7.
 The question tooltip now has both question name and questiontext.
 Truncate splits on entire symbols.
 Changes for version 1.2.8.
-If evaluate is set, th histogram bars are now colored according to how correct they are.
+If evaluate is set, the histogram bars are now colored according to how correct they are.
    To do this I created a revised version of the lib/graphlib.php file, liveviewgrid/classes/quiz_liveviewgrid_graphlib.php.
+Changes for version 1.2.9.
+If a teacher attempts the quiz (preview) their resonses no longer show up.
+   Percentages of students vs class enrollment are displayed on the bars.
+If show names is set in single question view, the student on the bars.
+Dropdown menus submit on change of value.
+Current value not shown.
+   Tooltips show complete choice options on the x-axis legend.
+These changes required displaying image in iframe.